turbot/tailpipe-docs/docs/manage/plugin.md

 ---
-title: Plugin
+title: Plugins
 ---

-# Plugin
+# Plugins

 Tailpipe provides an integrated, standardized SQL interface for querying various sources of log data.
-It relies on plugins to define and implement tables for those logs.
+It relies on **plugins** to define and implement tables for those logs.
 This approach decouples the Tailpipe core from provider-specific implementations, providing flexibility and extensibility.

 Tailpipe plugins are packaged as Open Container Images (OCI) and stored in the [Tailpipe Hub registry](https://hub.tailpipe.io).
 This Hub registry contains a curated set of plugins developed by and/or vetted by Turbot.
 To install the latest version of a standard plugin, you can simply install it by name.